 - Measures approximately 13-1/2 by 13-1/2 by 9-4/5 inches

 The first step is to thaw your cranberries.
 I previously froze my cranberries, so I had to let them thaw.
-You can place them is a strainer in the sink, which will allow the excess water to drain off.
-If you have fresh cranberries you can skip this step.
+You can place them in a strainer in the sink, which will allow the excess water to drain off.
+If you have fresh cranberries, you can skip this step.

 After most of the excess water had melted, I then placed the cranberries on cookie sheets on the porch to continue the thawing process.